treeverse/lakeFS/deployments/compose/README.md

 ```

 To access the lakeFS UI, go to http://localhost:8000.

-Your credentials are (The setup stage was done for you):
+Your admin credentials are (The setup stage was done for you):
-user:AKIAIOSFODNN7EXAMPLE
+* username: AKIAIOSFODNN7EXAMPLE
-pass: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+* password: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY

 ### Hive Client